B2B Sales Strategy27 min read

 • Signal-driven outbound triggers outreach based on real-time buyer behavior, not static lists or fixed schedules

-• Three signal types to monitor: pain point signals (strongest), buying signals (high intent), and contextual signals (supporting)
+• Three signal categories to monitor within 20+ tracked signal types: pain point signals (strongest), buying signals (high intent), and contextual signals (supporting)

-• Monitor both LinkedIn and X — each platform surfaces different types of buyer intelligence, and the cross-platform picture is more complete than either alone
+• Monitor four channels: LinkedIn, X, Instagram, and email each surface different buyer intelligence, and the cross-channel picture is more complete than any one alone

 • First-mover advantage is real: 6sense found the first-contacted vendor wins approximately 80% of the time